GodotSteam/GodotSteam/docs/tutorials/avatars.md

 That covers the basics of getting player avatars.

-[To see this tutorial in action, check out our GodotSteam Example Project on GitHub.](https://github.com/CoaguCo-Industries/GodotSteam-Example-Project){ target="_blank" } There you can get a full view of the code used which can serve as a starting point for you to branch out from.
+To see this tutorial in action, [check out our GodotSteam Example Project on GitHub](https://github.com/CoaguCo-Industries/GodotSteam-Example-Project){ target="_blank" }.
+There you can get a full view of the code used which can serve as a starting point for you to branch out from.